 - Painting With Pine Tree Branches – What you need: branch from any evergreen tree, paint and paper.

 Got leftover trimmings from your Christmas tree or wreath?
 If not, go exploring outside and trim some together.
 Then dip in paint and press or paint on the paper.

 Another simple activity with really cool results.

-I hope your toddler enjoys these winter art activities as much as mine!
+I hope your toddler enjoys these Montessori winter activities as much as mine!